LINCHPIN

 4. Haskins, Ron, and Isabel Sawhill.
 Creating an Opportunity Society.
 Washington, DC: Brookings Institution Press, 2009.
 See also W. Bradford Wilcox and Wendy Wang, “The Millennial Success Sequence,” AEI/Institute for Family Studies, 2017.
 Documents the “success sequence”: 97% of young adults who finish high school, work full-time, and marry before having children avoid poverty.

 5. MacIntyre, Alasdair.
 After Virtue: A Study in Moral Theory.
 3rd ed.
 Notre Dame, IN: University of Notre Dame Press, 2007.
 First published 1981.
-Argues that virtues are intelligible only as embedded in social practices and traditions — learned through communities of practice, not abstract instruction.
+Argues that virtues are intelligible only as embedded in social practices and traditions, learned through communities of practice rather than abstract instruction.

 6. Aristotle.
 Nicomachean Ethics.
 Translated by Terence Irwin.
 2nd ed.
 Indianapolis: Hackett, 1999.
 The foundational text on virtue ethics, establishing the four cardinal virtues (prudence, justice, temperance, fortitude) and the principle that character is formed through habitual practice, not mere knowledge.
 Extended through the Thomistic tradition by Thomas Aquinas, Summa Theologiae I–II, qq.
 55–67.